vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/tasks/Restart-VCFTask.md

 ### -id

-Specifies the unique ID of the task to restart.
+Specifies the unique ID of the task.

 ```yaml
 Type: String